 Please know that while I know these things, I don’t always follow them myself.
 Just the other day, I realized that a deadline was closer than I thought it was.
 My daughter gently reminded me that I have so many planners, these things shouldn’t be a problem for me.
 She’s right.
 I need to use those planners to their full potential.
 They don’t work unless you actually pull them out and use them!

 I’m a work in progress, just like you.
 We’re all at different stages of life.
 You may do very well at one of these steps of wellness but suffer in another.
 Just know that we’re all in the same boat of life.
 Let’s help each other navigate these sometimes murky waters.

-I invite you to try out my favorite teas, the Bigelow Benefits line.
-We all know how important it is to put good things in our bodies to help us stay strong.
 Since flavor is so important, leave it to this 70+ year old tea company, Bigelow, to create a line of delicious teas that are packed with goodness, all designed to support everyday wellness.

 Take a gander at these choices available at your local store (I buy mine at Publix):

 - Calm Stomach – Ginger and Peach Herbal Tea